 From 1982 to 2013, this was a paltry £55,000 but changed in 2013 to the level of the standard nil-rate band, being £325,000.

 To clarify, the situation now is that the nil rate band applies to your worldwide estate.
-The Foreign Spouse Exemption in the same sum of £325,000 applies to any transfers to a non-domiciled spouse, so anything in excess of £650,000 would be subject to inheritance tax.
+The Foreign Spouse Exemption in the same sum of £325,000 applies to any transfers to a non-domiciled spouse.
+There is also a Residence Nil Rate Band of £175,000 which can potentially be used.

-This means that where a UK domiciled individual has a full nil-rate band available, they will be able to transfer an amount equal to double the nil-rate band – currently £650,000 – to their non-UK domiciled spouse free from IHT.
+This means that where a UK domiciled individual has a full nil-rate band available, they will be able to transfer an amount equal to double the nil-rate band – currently £650,000 -, plus the residicence nil-rate bank to their non-UK domiciled spouse free from IHT.
+A total of £825,000.

 This is a fairly significant amount but for many will be far less than the value of total assets owned, especially when you factor in rises in property prices and investments.